coronel08/Ugit/README.md

-git rebase master - If we are in [branch name] this puts it on top of master linearly. git rebase [branch name] - Run in master
+git rebase master - If we are in [branch name] this puts it on top of master linearly. git rebase [branch name] - Run in master git rebase [master] [branch name] - To rebase new branch into master

 moving upwards one commit, then two ^,^^ moving upwards 3 commits ~3